WenjianBI/GRAB.github.io/docs/simulation_genotype.md

 parent: Data Simulation
 ---

-## Simulate a genotype matrix
+# Genotype simulation using GRAB package and other tools

-### The below is an example to simulate genotype matrix in R
+## The below is an example to simulate genotype matrix in R
 ```
 set.seed(12345)
 OutList = GRAB.SimuGMat(nSub = 500,                   # 500 unrelated subjects